Find the Best Car Brands

 Parents buying cars for their teenage children will want to look for cars with excellent safety ratings and may be interested in adding on active safety features that are not included in the base model.
 These buyers should also consider a brand that offers a hands-on driving course.

 Parents of young children

 Parents with younger children may want to look at larger vehicles that will accommodate their whole family as well as their children’s friends.
-These consumers should also consider adding some of the extra technology features to keep children entertained on long trips.
+These

 Students who have recently graduated college should look for a base model vehicle that fits into their budget.
 Some brands offer special discounts to recent grads, so they should consider purchasing a new car while they still fall into that category.